 - Test Cycle Closure

-This phase is where the QA team studies the business requirements specification (BRS) document to identify the requirements from a testing perspective and identify the testable requirements.
-This might require the team to speak to stakeholders to understand the requirements in further detail or a mitigation plan can be created if any requirements are not testable.
+This might require the team to communicate with stakeholders to understand the requirements in further detail.
+Alternatively, a mitigation plan can be created if any requirements are not testable.

 Activities in Requirements Analysis